-In brief: If you're interested in worksongs and want to learn more, see more, do more, hear more of them, pledge $1 (or more) per video to support me in making worksong videos happen!
+In brief: If you're interested in worksongs and want to learn more, see more, do more, hear more of them, make a monthly pledge to support the revival!

 Join me for my newest project: The Worksong Project.

 It's part documentary, part songbook, part how-to series, and all about exploring productive fun for the pure, simple joy of it.

 Lots of the time this project will help me share old and new worksongs, I'll make recordings of me actually doing work and finding songs that fit.
 Sometimes I'll interview other practitioners to get their songs and their advice (especially old-timers!)
 Other times I'll highlight a tradition, getting inside what makes it work.
 Whatever it is, I aim to bring you interesting recordings, with lyrics and historical background, too.

 But I need your help to do it!

 Worksongs.org has been the main platform for my work collecting these useful songs - it's a site that I run with whatever time and money I can spare.
 But it's getting expensive.

 With a reliable income from your monthly patronage on this platform, I can pay for what I'm already doing, and devote much more time to the project.